Early Years Foundation Stage

 Early years foundation stage profile

-At the end of the academic year when a child turns 5, the practitioner records each child’s development by watching the child playing and in the classroom.
+At the end of the academic year when a child turns 5, our Reception teaching staff records each child’s development by summarising observations and notes made whilst the child has been playing outside and in the classroom.
 The completed assessment is known as the ‘early years foundation stage profile’.
-This is used to help the year 1 teacher plan lessons for the children.
+This is used to help the year 1 teacher plan future learning for the children.

 The following documents help explain how we plan and deliver the EYFS curriculum and provide additional information about our provision.